eleonora-casoni/VMC-EigenHydrogen/README.md

 - [License](#license)

 ## Overview
 This project implements a **Variational Monte Carlo (VMC) approach** to estimate the ground-state energy of the **hydrogen atom**.
 The **Metropolis-Hastings algorithm** is used to sample the wavefunction, while **on-the-fly parameter optimization** is performed to refine the variational parameter \( alpha \).
-If you're new to Variational Monte Carlo (VMC) and want to understand the theory behind this method, check out:
+If you're new to VMC and want to understand the theory behind this method, check out:
 📖**[Computational Physics (2nd Edition) - Jos Thijssen](https://www.cambridge.org/)** (Cambridge University Press)

 ## Features